algorand/go-algorand/data/transactions/logic/README_in.md

 @@ Arithmetic.md @@

-Opcodes prefixed with `b` are intended to take and return byteslice values that are interpretted as big-endian unsigned integers.
-Returned values are the shortest byteslice that can represent the returned value.
-For example, the zero value is the empty byteslice.
+These opcodes take and return byte-array values that are interpreted as big-endian unsigned integers.
+Returned values are the shortest byte-array that can represent the returned value.
+For example, the zero value is the empty byte-array.

-Input lengths are limited to 64, which represents a 512 bit unsigned integer.
+Input lengths are limited to maximum length 64, which represents a 512 bit unsigned integer.

 @@ Byteslice_Arithmetic.md @@

+These opcodes operate on the bits of byte-array values.
+The shorter array is interpeted as though left padded with zeros until it is the same length as the other input.
+The returned values are the same length as the longest input.
+Therefore, unlike array arithmetic, these results may contain leading zero bytes.

+Input lengths are limited to maximum length 64.

+@@ Byteslice_Logic.md @@

 ### Loading Values